Italian Glisenti 1910

 Quick Summary

-The Italian Glisenti 1910 is a historical semi-automatic pistol weighing 1.76 lbs with an 8.1-inch length, chambered in 9x19mm Glisenti.
-It features a 7-round magazine but cannot safely handle full-power 9mm Parabellum ammunition, and its magazines are prone to deformation.
+The Italian Glisenti 1910 is a short recoil locked pistol weighing 1.76 lbs with an 8.1-inch length, chambered in 9x19mm Glisenti.
+It features dual safeties, but the manual safety is prone to breakage.
+A critical limitation is its inability to safely handle full-power 9mm Parabellum ammunition due to its locking mechanism's fragility.

 Chapters